publishing.co.uk

 • Fact-checking obvious errors, style-guide adherence.

 A copy editor makes your writing correct.
-It's non-negotiable — readers forgive imperfect style far more readily than they forgive errors.
+It's non-negotiable — readers tend to forgive imperfect style more readily than they forgive errors.

 Where they sit — and whether you need both